 Individual/Portrait Photography Permits: The fee for individual/portrait photography permits is $100.
 The permit is good for 12 months from the issue date.

 Student Permits: A fee waiver may be requested for student photography permits.
 A valid student ID must be submitted with the application to be eligible for the Student Permit Fee Waiver.

 Film fees are subject to change.
 Additional fees for any of the above may be considered for parking, reservations and park staff time.
 Liability insurance is required for all permits.

-To apply for a film permit, download the Commercial Film/Photography Permit Application and return completed application with the fee to East Bay Regional Park District, 2950 Peralta Oaks Court, Oakland, CA 94605, Attn: Brenda Montano, Film Coordinator.
-Email firstname.lastname@example.org or Fax: (510) 635-3478.
-Invoices and W-9 forms can be requested to be issued if required for payment.
+To apply for a film permit, download (and save to your PC) the Commercial Film and Photography Permit Application, fill in all of the required fields, save the PDF with a new file name including your name and/or your company name.
+Return completed application with the fee to East Bay Regional Park District, 2950 Peralta Oaks Court, Oakland, CA 94605, Attn: Film Permit Liaison or Email to: email@example.com or Fax: (510) 635-3478.
+Invoices and W-9 forms can be requested to be issued if required for fee payment.

 A California Fishing license is required for anglers, (16+ years of age), to fish all eligible inland waters, (lakes, ponds and reservoirs) of the East Bay Regional Park District.